-All the foods we buy or grow can be categorized as macronutrients or micronutrients.
+The first step to take in learning the basics of nutrition is knowing how foods are classified and impact your well-being or fitness goals.
+All the foods you buy or grow can be categorized as macronutrients or micronutrients.

-These nutrients are substances necessary to our organism for growth, metabolism and other vital functions.
-So let’s start with the first one:
+These nutrients are substances necessary for growth, metabolism and other vital functions.
+So let’s start with the major group of nutrients:

 |Macronutrients||Energy [Kcal./gram]||Main Function|

+Judging from the energetic point of view, the number one fuel the body prefers is carbohydrates.
 Lipids play an energetic role as well, but the excess is usually stored in the body as a form of visceral fat, subcutaneous and abdominal fat.
 Yet, do not think for a second that lipids are harmful.
-They are important when they are consumed in normal quantities and in helping the synthesis of hormones.
+They are important when they are consumed in normal quantities.

 Proteins are less useful as energy.
 The body only converts them into energy when it doesn’t get the first two in a sustainable quantity (carbohydrates and lipids).
 Proteins are utilized mainly for maintaining or developing the tissues.